bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 direct horn/sky or horn/ground coupling, the common name for which is spillover.
 You can see this makes a pretty big difference outside the main beam, especially at phi=0, theta=-50, where it's clear that sipllover dominates the reflected power.
-This is also evident in Fig 4 as the large -25 dB lobe at the left end of Fig 4.
+This is also evident in Fig 4 as the large -25 dB lobe at the left end of the plot.
 Since the way I included the effect of the horn was pretty kludgy (for instance, not taking into account any coherent interference from path length differences) I expect that much of the beam structure that the surface integral fails to account for comes from not including the horn